tayyikyong/IDAssignment02-10206047C/README.md

 Genre, Runtime, Rating, IMDB rating, plot, etc. The website has a login page for members to login.
 The searchbar will help users to filter their results based on the movie title or closest alphabet.

 ### User Audience Intent and Purpose
-The movie info website that I created will be valuable to people who want to know which blockbusters are worth watching and the plot of the movies so that when users watch the movie in cinemas, they won't be lost.
-On top of that, they will be able to know the rating of the show and to know whether it is PG, PG13, etc.and whether the movie is suitable for family with children below a certain age.
+The movie info website that I created will be valuable to people who want to know which blockbusters are worth watching and the plot of the movies so that when users watch the movie, they will get a generic idea of what the movie is about.
+On top of that, they will be able to know the rating of the show and to know whether it is PG, PG13, etc. and whether the movie is suitable for family with children below a certain age.
 The website has filters to allow users to search easily with the keywords that the user has typed into the searchbar.